Krasper707/youtube-sidebar-extension/README.md

 A browser extension that enhances your YouTube viewing experience by adding powerful note-taking and playback control tools in a persistent sidebar.
 Turn passive video watching into an active learning and research session.

-> **Note:** Please add a screenshot of your extension here!
-Take a picture of the sidebar next to a YouTube video and save it as `screenshot.png` in the project folder.
-It will automatically appear below.
->
 > ![Screenshot of it working](image.png)

 ## About The Project